ArangoDB-Community/arangodb-net-standard/readme.md

 ### Serialization

-ArangoDB-net-standard allows for alternative serializer implementations to be used by implementing the `IApiClientSerialization` interface.
+ArangoDB-net-standard allows for alternative serializer implementations to be used by implementing the `IApiClientSerialization` interface or `ApiClientSerialization` abstract class.
+The abstract class provides an additional property for default serialization options to use as fallback when none are provided by the caller.
+See [Serialization Options](#serialization-options) section above.

 By default, all API clients will use the provided `JsonNetApiClientSerialization` which uses the Json.NET library.
 To use an alternative serialization implementation, pass an instance of `IApiClientSerialization` when instantiating any API client class or the `ArangoDBClient` class.

 In many cases we depend on the behaviour of Json.NET to automatically map JSON properties using `camelCase` to C# properties defined using `PascalCase` when deserializing.
 Any alternative serializer will need to mimic that behaviour in order to deserialize some ArangoDB JSON objects to their C# types.
 For example, if using `System.Text.Json`, the option `PropertyNameCaseInsensitive = true` should be used.